 After settling in Vancouver, we eventually progressed from birdwatching at the mudflats to hiking in the North Shore Mountains to scrambling and climbing deep in the Coast Mountains.

 In 2017, we began exploring by sea-kayak, diving in head first with a 70+ day expedition along BC’s Central Coast, paddling from Port Hardy to Bella Coola.
-Since then we have logged hundreds of days in the kayaks, mostly along the BC Coast, where we recently completed a 24 day honeymoon expedition.
+Since then we have logged hundreds of days in the kayaks, mostly along the BC Coast and in the Canadian Arctic.
 We have also paddled the shoreline of Abel Tasman in New Zealand, where Anthony worked as a guide, and completed a 16 day kayaking trip through The Exuma Cays in The Bahamas.

 In 2019 we moved to Golden Bay, New Zealand, where we lived until the outbreak of COVID-19 forced us to come home early in March 2020.
 We explored the South Island’s Abel Tasman region extensively: climbing, hiking, and paddling as much as work and weather allowed.